The Locker Key

 I heard on the news that the police are charging Eldon Dupree with the murders of both Terry Marlowe and the coffee shop kid.
 Apparently, there were three other witnesses.
 So I guess that was the last piece of the puzzle taken care of.

 I have stashed the computer and the chip in a locker at the Dundas Street bus terminal.
 I will wire you your money from Marlowe's Cayman Islands account.
-Just email me a destination.
+Just text me a destination.

 I had a long talk with Stacy and we decided that we don’t want anything to do with this thing.